 What are cellulitis and erysipelas?

-Erysipelas and cellulitis are infections of the skin.
+Erysipelas and cellulitis are common infections of the skin.
 Erysipelas is a superficial infection, affecting the upper layers of the skin, while cellulitis affects the deeper tissues.
 They can overlap, so it is not always possible to make a definite diagnosis between the two.

 What causes cellulitis and erysipelas?

-Bacteria (germs) get though a break in the skin.
+Bacteria (germs) get through a break in the skin.
 This break can be very small, such as from a scratch, insect bite or injection, or from another skin disease such as athlete’s foot, eczema or a leg ulcer.
 The body’s immune system tries to stop the bacteria spreading.
 If this is not successful, an infection will develop.

 Erysipelas is usually caused by bacteria called streptococci.
 Cellulitis is also often caused by streptococci, but many other bacteria may be involved, such as staphylococci.